Stynern/ProcessingFun/Tornadoes/ReadMe.md

 - the tornado's shape is somewhat curved, not just a cone
 - particles are affected by perlin noise, it is stronger the lower it is.
 This somewhat ressembles a tornado.
 Can be improved
 - tornadoes can spin either way and can be moved, there can be more than one tornado
+- strokeWeight changes based on z
+- tornadoes move using perlin noise
+- added tornado collision with invisible walls and other tornadoes